 First published in Vie Magazine, February 2020

 The company is also a member of CARP Growers (Cannabis Association for Responsible Producers), a group whose mission is to promote responsible cannabis practices in the area.
 In order to become a member farm, requirements include current licensing and compliance with all state and county regulations, water conservation practices, fair labor practices, chemical-free pest control, and association dues which go towards local charities.
 (As a whole, CARP Growers has donated hundreds of thousands to the community thus far.)
 Even still, not everyone is a fan of the industry.
 Many locals complain of the smell, which can be quite potent at times.
-But members of CARP Growers have negated this issue through odor abatement systems, systems which launch vapors infused with essential oils into the same air currents as odor-producing terpenes found in cannabis during the flowering stage, thus changing the chemistry enough that the human brain no longer detects it as smell.
+But members of CARP Growers have negated this issue through odor abatement systems, systems that launch vapors infused with essential oils into the same air currents as odor-producing terpenes found in cannabis during the flowering stage, thus changing the chemistry enough that the human brain no longer detects it as smell.
 How’s that for science?
-The aroma locals currently smell come from farms who are non-compliant.
+The aroma locals currently smell come from farms that are non-compliant.

 Opportunities for women in cannabis are limitless; the new profession means an even playing field and no glass ceiling.
 “There are so many different products and affiliated companies that women, whether in creative or executive roles, can provide innate key abilities to grow successful companies,” Autumn said.
 “Women want the best quality products.
 So choosing a cannabis product that is pesticide free, and crafted by women is very important.”
-For Autumn Brands, their employee ratio is around fifty-percent female and pesticide-free means ladybugs keep small scale insects at bay.
+For Autumn Brands, their employee ratio is around fifty-percent female, and pesticide-free means ladybugs keep small-scale insects at bay.

-Banned for almost one-hundred years, there are many mysteries surrounding cannabis, especially the health benefits and proper dosage.
+Banned for almost one hundred years, there are many mysteries surrounding cannabis, especially the health benefits and proper dosage.
 Enter KopSun, a local Carpinteria business founded by Tina Fanucchi-Frontado in partnership with Leigh-Anne Anderson and Amy Marie Orozco.
 Realizing that many are overwhelmed while searching for information on cannabis, KopSun focuses on connecting with people who are otherwise timid to openly ask through monthly events, in-home visits, and online learning.
-Aside from “Leaf Learning” events, which attract hefty crowds in age groups of fifty-five plus, the Santa Barbara Community College Adult Education Department and established cannabis growers in Humboldt County in Northern California – historically, the largest cannabis producing area in the state – have reached out for their guidance as well.
+Aside from “Leaf Learning” events, which attract hefty crowds in age groups of fifty-five plus, the Santa Barbara Community College Adult Education Department and established cannabis growers in Humboldt County in Northern California – historically the largest cannabis-producing area in the state – have reached out for their guidance as well.

-When Anderson and Orozco, discovered Tina’s vision for education and wellness, they immediately jumped on board.
+When Anderson and Orozco discovered Tina’s vision for education and wellness, they immediately jumped on board.
 KopSun actively recruits a team of creative women to provide cannabis education to the community.
-“We collaborate with Margaret Peterson M.D., cannabis expert Liz Rogan, Green Flower Media and many more to stay on the cutting-edge of research,” Tina said.
-“We also formed ‘Yes She Cannabis’, an all-women group of cannabis professionals, sharing the twists and turns of this new industry.”
+“We collaborate with Margaret Peterson M.D., cannabis expert Liz Rogan, Green Flower Media, and many more to stay on the cutting-edge of research,” Tina said.
+“We also formed ‘Yes She Cannabis,’ an all-women group of cannabis professionals, sharing the twists and turns of this new industry.”
 Orozco recently graduated from the aforementioned Green Flower Media, a cannabis educational platform, to learn from top cannabis experts in the industry.
 “The main job we have here is to break the mold,” Orozco said.
 “And once we’ve broken that mold, then we can learn what we want to teach.”
 In addition, KopSun educates on the negative effects of cannabis.
-“I actually referred a friend of mine who’s teenager is kind of dabbling with things right now,” Anderson said.
+“I actually referred a friend of mine whose teenager is kind of dabbling with things right now,” Anderson said.
 “I told her to book with Dr. Peterson.
 She will tell him exactly what he needs to hear about what this is going to do negatively and get to the root of why he is doing it.”

 These women, along with Autumn Brands, CARP Growers, and similar growers in the county, are not only breaking a mold, they’re also building a new one.
 With a passion for a quality product and quality of life for consumers and employees, Carpinteria farmers are shining a light on the future of cannabis by turning over a new leaf.